 Additional information about Mr Donald Sammut

-Mr Sammut is a dedicated teacher of Anatomy and Hand Surgery.
-He holds the post of Visiting Lecturer in Functional Anatomy at Bristol University.
-He also runs cadaver dissection courses in Anatomy and the longest running of these courses (26 years) is a fundamental part of the curriculum of Hand training in the UK.
+Mr Sammut is a dedicated teacher of Anatomy and Hand Surgery and mentor to junior surgeons and other consultants.
+He regularly hosts Fellows in Hand Surgery in his practice.
+He runs cadaver dissection courses in Anatomy and the longest running of these courses (annually since 1996) is established as part of the curriculum of Hand training in the UK.
 He is particularly active as a teacher of British and Italian Trainees.
+He holds a visiting Hand Surgery Consultant post in Bergamo University, Italy.
 He is a sought-after lecturer in Hand Surgery in National and International meetings where he is frequently invited as speaker.
 See here for teaching calendar.

 He is an artist, a member of the Chelsea Arts Club, and his work has been exhibited in London.
 He illustrates Medical and Nonmedical works.
-You can see the portfolio here.
+You can see some of the art portfolio here.

-He has also been involved in media work, including a BBC production: ‘The Incredible Human Hand’ which is regularly re-transmitted on BBC channels.
+He has also been involved in media work, including a BBC production: Dissected: ‘The Incredible Human Hand’ which is regularly re-transmitted and available on BBC iPlayer.

 Mr Sammut is married to Shirley Anne Bell, restaurateur and cook.
 They live in Bristol.
-He has two daughters and one stepson.
-Eva is an Academic and Clinical trainee in Bristol, Rebecca is a mother of three and Henry is a technical copywriter in London.
+He has two daughters, one stepson and four grandchildren.
+Eva is a Consultant Cardiologist in Bristol, Rebecca is a full-time mother of three and Henry is a technical copywriter.